 - Kiva Key Chain Tote – A tiny, foldable shopping bag.
 It’s been good for carrying groceries home from the store.

-- Striped Bag – I keep random stuff in here: wet wipes, Tide stain erasers, a small flashlight, a sewing kit, an extra battery for my toothbrush, safety pins, paper clips, and rubber bands.
+- Striped Bag – I keep random stuff in here: wet wipes, Tide stain erasers, a small flashlight, a sewing kit, an extra battery for my toothbrush (that I never had to use!), safety pins, paper clips, and rubber bands.

 - Collapsable Water Bottle – Mostly used for hikes.
 It rolls up, so it doesn’t take up much space.